 1. Attacks Are Increasing in Frequency and Size

 As year-end reports came out, we saw a staggering increase in both the frequency of ransomware incidents and the extortion amounts demanded.
 Ransomware attacks increased 485% year over year in 2020.
-And in the first quarter of 2021 saw the largest ransom ever demanded hit $50 million when the REvil/Sodinokibi crime syndicate attacked PC manufacturer Acer in March followed by another $50 million demand against Apple supplier Quanta in April.
+And the first quarter of 2021 saw the largest ransom ever demanded hit $50 million when the REvil/Sodinokibi crime syndicate attacked PC manufacturer Acer in March followed by another $50 million demand against Apple supplier Quanta in April.
 In recent weeks, an attack on Colonial Pipeline Co. shut down the nation’s largest fuel pipeline, and hackers leaked thousands of sensitive documents after targeting the D.C.
 Metropolitan Police Department.

 Attacks are only getting more frequent and bigger in part because ransomware as a service (RaaS) makes it easy for amateur criminals to get in the game.
 They can shop for RaaS variants designed by more sophisticated syndicates on the dark web and execute them for an affiliate fee.